mohsenjoseph/letter-management-automation/README.md

-If you used the script automation and were satisfied. deposit 20 USDT to the wallet address below
+If you used the script automation and were satisfied. deposit 400 TRX to the wallet address below

-USDT Wallet Adress(TRC20):
-TNh8oJJkVvihhf15wJbKijmnWmM1bJrgrS
+TRX Wallet Adress: TNh8oJJkVvihhf15wJbKijmnWmM1bJrgrS

 Thanks